 - 1 teaspoon finely grated ginger

 - 6 - 8 bone-in, skin-on chicken thighs

-- 1 tbsp finely chopped chives or green onions
+- 1 tablespoon finely chopped chives or green onions, for garnish

-- Whisk together the vinegar honey, coconut aminos, sesame oil, Sambal Oolek, garlic, ginger and salt.
+- Whisk together the rice vinegar, honey, tamari sauce, sesame oil, Sambal Oolek, garlic, ginger and salt.

-- Put the chicken in a zipper-closure plastic bag (or a marinating container) and pour half of the marinade on top.
+- Put the chicken in a resealable bag (or a marinating container) and pour half of the marinade on top.
 Seal the bag carefully and massage the marinade into the chicken pieces.
 Lay flat and refrigerate for at least an hour.

 - Pour the remaining marinade into a saucepan.
 Bring to a boil over medium heat and cook for 5 to 6 minutes, stirring often until reduced and slightly thickened.

 - Bake for 45-50 minutes, basting again after 10 - 15 minutes.
-Chicken will be done when a meat thermometer indicates it has reached at least 165F.
-Remove from oven, cover with foil and let stand for 5 - 10 minutes.
+Chicken will be done when a meat thermometer indicates it has reached at least 165°F. Remove from the oven, cover with foil and let stand for 5 - 10 minutes.